leodevbro/vscode-blockman/README.md

 <br />

-<p>8) Inline decorators such as VSCode Color Decorators of styles causes wider text line, some situations are handled, some situations are not handled yet, for example when linear-gradient has three or more colors.</p>
+<p>8) Inline decorators such as VSCode Color Decorators of styles causes wider text line, some situations are handled, some situations are not handled yet, for example when linear-gradient has more than three colors.</p>
 <p align="center"><img
   src="https://raw.githubusercontent.com/leodevbro/vscode-blockman/main/demo-media/animated-png-aka-apng/color-decorators---c2-apng.png"
   alt="alt text testing"